Spotify will let artists upload their songs directly

 Another thing that Spotify says it won't be: "Spotify is not becoming a label," said Kene Anoliefo, senior product lead for Spotify's creator marketplace, in an interview Wednesday.

 Labels were rankled in June when a report indicated Spotify was directly licensing music from indie artists.
-That report said that Spotify was paying artists money in the form of advancesto license their work.
-That would have brought Spotify closer to the role of a label, which typically pays artists it signs a large advance to produce their records, and then the label holds the copyrights to the recordings.
+That report said that Spotify was paying artists money in the form of advances.
+That would have brought Spotify closer to the role of a label, which typically pays large advances to produce artists' records.
+Then the label holds the copyrights to the recordings and shares part of the sales back with the musician.

 Thursday, a Spotify spokesman said that no artists participating in the direct-upload test were paid advances.